North Florida

 FLORIDA WORD

-, Florida – The National Service Storm Prediction Center has issued a severe outlook for , highlighting the risk of severe thunderstorms across northeast Florida on Friday, May 9, 2025.
+, Florida – The National Service Storm Prediction Center has issued a severe outlook for , due to the risk of severe thunderstorms across northeast Florida on Saturday, May 10, 2025.
 The forecast warns of potentially hazardous conditions continuing through the weekend.

 Afternoon and Evening Storm Risks

-Storm coverage on Friday afternoon and evening should be greater along the Interstate 95 corridor in northeast and north .
+Storm coverage on Saturday afternoon and evening should be greater along the Interstate 95 corridor in northeast Florida.

 Stronger storms will be capable of producing: